1889 (20th April)

 1934 (30th June)

 Hitler had long been concerned about the power held by members of the Stormtroopers and decided to purge the SA leadership.
 He called them all to a meeting where Ernst Rohm, other leaders and prominent members were executed by shooting.
 Former Chancellor, Kurt von Schleicher, was also executed.

 The President of Germany, Paul Hindenburg, died.
 Hitler declared that the office of President was no longer necessary and that he would combine the post of President and Chancellor to become Fuhrer of Germany.

 Hitler declared that, in contravention of the terms of the Treaty of Versailles, the German army would be increased to 600,000 men.
 The navy would also be expanded and an airforce, the Luftwaffe, would be established.

 The Nuremberg Laws

-These set of laws determined qualities necessary to be a German citizen.
-The conditions meant that Jews were no longer citizens of Germany.
+This set of laws determined the qualities necessary to be called a German citizen.
+The conditions were such that Jews were no longer considered citizens of Germany.

 1936 (7th March)

 In violation of the terms of the Treaty of Versailles, Hitler sent troops to re-occupy the demilitarised Rhineland.